hbctraining/scRNA-seq/lessons/04_SC_clustering_cells.md

 </p>

 Regressing out cell cycle has resulted in more overlap of cells in the different phases of the cell cycle.

+***

+**Exercises**

+1. Perform cell cycle scoring for the `seurat_stim` sample, then, run and visualize PCA, coloring by cell cycle phase.

+2. Regress out the uninteresting sources of variation in the data for the `seurat_stim` sample.

+3. Re-run and visualize the PCA, colored by cell cycle phase.

+***

 ## Clustering cells based on top PCs (metagenes)